 My family loves to cruise!
 Every time we start to plan a vacation, it's "where should we cruise to?"
 Having been on a number of cruises throughout my single days, I introduced my family to cruising and now my husband has cruised equally as much as our boys.
 The one part of cruising that we all have in common is where we like to be on the ship.
 We have always loved mid-ship for its convenience, stability and location.
 So you can imagine the dismay of everyone when after all of these years, I decided to book our recent cruise in the aft.
 Where is THAT?
 How far will we have to walk?
 Do you hear the engines all night long?

-Facts on Booking an Aft Cabin
+Myths and Facts on Booking an Aft Cabin

-Long walk to your cabin at the aft of the ship.
+It's a loooong walk to your cabin at the aft of the ship.

 Not on our Celebrity Cruises ship.
 Didn't see one speck.
 Maybe it was because they are rigorously cleaning the verandas, furniture and windows daily.
 The only time I noticed any smoke was at night against the dark sky but it was oddly relaxing and beautiful.

 Yep, we've been convinced.
 A cabin in the aft of the ship provides a secluded spot that is not heavily traveled or noisy.
 The view is unbelievable and when gazing at the wake, it feels like you are cruising on your own private yacht.
+It was especially beautiful in Alaska while looking at the glaciers and mountains from this view.

 We have already booked our next cruise and quickly grabbed the perfect aft cabin.
 It's our home away from home on our own ship, in our quiet space and with our amazing, reserved view.
 You'll now find us always in the aft!